 It was a giant baby hen, the youngest one I had ever seen, and it was still around 8-9 lbs.
 It was brought in by the first forager I ever met, a bit of a recluse of an old man; I will call him L. A retiree, L is so fond of hunting mushrooms and selling them to restaurants that he purchased a plane so that he could fly around to different woods, bringing his scores back into the twin cities.
 He is a bit of an unsung hero to me, a retired guy who likes to be in nature, and a man who has provided wonderful things to restaurants since before I was a twinkle in the eyes of my parents.

 This year I spoke to him via phone with some unfortunate news.
-I had to inform him we cannot buy mushrooms anymore.
+I had to inform him we can’t buy mushrooms anymore.
 He was sad, and so was I, and he himself had just spent thousands of dollars flying out to Oregon to take a mushroom certification course so that he would be able to sell to restaurants.
 When he got to the course, he was informed that it was only for morels, and that no other mushrooms can be sold!

 Anywho, don’t sleep on pickling the hen of the woods, they are some of the best wild mushroom pickles you can make.
 As always, you can add other flavors and herbs to your pickle liquid, make the recipe your own and find combos that you like.